-Sometimes we’re asked what is the most important thing that Canada area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Canada area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Canada homeowners, but there are usually two hurdles to actually getting it done:

 - Determining just how often to change your furnace or air conditioner filter.